Free Walking Tour Berlin

 Introduction

-While the psychological thriller film “Berlin Syndrome” may have captured the attention of many viewers, it begs the question: is Berlin Syndrome a real illness?
-In this article, we will explore the concept of Berlin Syndrome, its origins, characteristics, and whether or not it can be classified as a legitimate psychological disorder.
+While the psychological thriller film “Berlin Syndrome” may have captured the attention of many viewers, it begs the question: is Berlin Syndrome a real condition?
+In this article I will discuss what is now known as Berlin Syndrome, where it originated, how it is categorized and whether or not it is truly a psychological disorder.

 Understanding Berlin Syndrome